I’m a budget cruiser. Here are 8 easy strategies I used on my recent Royal Caribbean cruise to save money

 Just 20 miles from Skagway is the small town of Haines, located in one of the deepest fjords of Alaska’s Inside Passage.
 It is one of the most quaint ports found on any Alaska cruise itinerary, and most ships only spend a few hours in the town.

 In fact, it’s rare to find an itinerary with a full day in Haines.
-Royal Caribbean ships tend to visit Skagway in the morning, travel the short distance to Haines in late afternoon, and remain docked in Haines for the evening.
+Royal Caribbean ships tend to visit Skagway in the morning, travel the short distance to Haines in late afternoon, and remain docked in Haines throughout the evening.

 Related: Ultimate Alaska cruise guide